Province announces $100-million grant funding for Northwest communities - Smithers Interior News

-The premier was joined by Minister of Municipal Affairs and Housing Selina Robinson, North Coast MLA Jennifer Rice, Skeena — Bulkley Valley MP Nathan Cullen and mayors from municipalities including Terrace, Prince Rupert, and Vanderhoof.
+The premier was joined by Minister of Municipal Affairs and Housing Selina Robinson, North Coast MLA Jennifer Rice, Skeena-Bulkley Valley MP Nathan Cullen and mayors from municipalities including Smithers, Terrace, Prince Rupert, and Vanderhoof.

 “They need services, and they need to ensure that their infrastructure is up to the task, not just for the new people, but for new investment and new industry.”